Haruki1707/EZ_Updater/README.md

 Updater.Update(UIChange);
 ```

-For the method sent in Updater.Update I recommend to be like this
+For the method sent in Updater.Update is recommended to be like this
 ```csharp
 private void UIChange(object sender, EventArgs e)
 {